P3lUZa/Yahoo-answers-to-Wayback-Machine/README.md

 # Yahoo-answers-to-Wayback-Machine

-Now that Yahoo! will close the answers site i created this program that takes a list of Yahoo answers links that should be in text file named "yahoo_links.txt" with the links in a list:
+Now that Yahoo! will close the answers site i created this program that takes a list of Yahoo answers

+### python3 main.py

+Links should be in text file named "yahoo_links.txt" with the links in a list:

 https://answers.yahoo.com/question/index?qid=[something]
 https://answers.yahoo.com/question/index?qid=[something_2]